Genocide against the Tutsi in Rwanda: why the victims are not paid compensation

 Genocide is an irreparable crime, but financial reparations for survivors would help mend damage done and educate society

-The severity and pace at which the Rwandan genocide unfolded begs many questions.
+The severity and pace at which the Genocide against the Tutsi in Rwanda unfolded begs many questions.
 How does a country begin to recover after such an event?
 Yet Rwanda serves as a development success story, thanks to the combined efforts of the Rwandan government and wider society.

 Nationally, the government created the national commission for unity and reconciliation, in addition to special chambers to prosecute the most notorious war criminals.
 At the community level, traditional Gacaca courts were employed to provide reconciliation and justice with over 100,000 people indicted for crimes of genocide.
 Internationally, the United Nations established the International Tribunal for Rwanda (ICTR).